phpMussel/phpMussel/_docs/readme.vi.md

 - Optional limitation hoặc threshold to các length of raw dữ liệu within which decode commands should be detected (in case there are any noticeable performance issues while scanning).
 Value is an integer representing filesize in KB.
 Default = 512 (512KB).
 Zero hoặc null value disables các threshold (removing any such limitation based on filesize).

 "scannable_threshold"
 - Optional limitation hoặc threshold to các length of raw dữ liệu that phpMussel is permitted to read và scan (in case there are any noticeable performance issues while scanning).
 Value is an integer representing filesize in KB.
 Default = 32768 (32MB).
 Zero hoặc null value disables các threshold.
-Generally, this value shouldn't be less than các average filesize of tập tin uploads that you want và expect to receive to your server hoặc website, shouldn't be more than các filesize_limit directive, và shouldn't be more than roughly one fifth of các total allowable memory allocation granted to PHP via các tập tin cấu hình `php.ini`.
+Nói chung, this value shouldn't be less than các average filesize of tập tin uploads that you want và expect to receive to your server hoặc website, shouldn't be more than các filesize_limit directive, và shouldn't be more than roughly one fifth of các total allowable memory allocation granted to PHP via các tập tin cấu hình `php.ini`.
 This directive exists to try to prevent phpMussel from using up too much memory (that'd prevent it from being able to successfully scan files above a certain filesize).

 ####"compatibility" (Thể loại)
-Compatibility directives for phpMussel.
+Cấu hình khả năng tương thích cho phpMussel.

 "ignore_upload_errors"
 - This directive should generally be disabled unless it's required for correct functionality of phpMussel on your specific system.
 Normally, when disabled, when phpMussel detects các presence of elements in các `$_FILES` array(), it'll attempt to initiate a scan of các files that those elements represent, and, nếu those elements are blank hoặc empty, phpMussel will return an error message.
 This is proper behaviour for phpMussel.
 Tuy nhiên, for some CMS, empty elements in `$_FILES` can occur as a result of các natural behaviour of those CMS, hoặc errors may be reported when there aren't any, in which case, các normal behaviour for phpMussel will be interfering with các normal behaviour of those CMS.
 Nếu such a situation occurs for you, enabling this option will instruct phpMussel to not attempt to initiate scans for such empty elements, ignore them when found và to not return any related error messages, thus allowing continuation of các page request.
 False = OFF; True = ON.